Ski Cooper

 The advanced terrain adds a fresh dimension to Cooper’s family-friendly vibe.
 Now, you can bring all your family and friends to Cooper, whether they’re expert or newbie skiers or boarders.
 With a total 64 trails, five lifts, and terrain variety to choose from, groups of all ability levels will find something to love at Cooper.
 Check the trail map and start planning your ski days!

-Please note: Before entering Tennessee Creek Basin, please make sure you are ready to descend Double Black Diamond terrain.
-If you have questions in your mind about your ability to handle this terrain, DON’T GO – work on your skiing first.
+Please note: Before entering Tennessee Creek Basin, please make sure you are ready to descend Double Black Diamond terrain and are able to ride a T-Bar surface lift out of the terrain.
+If you have questions in your mind about your ability to handle this terrain, DON’T GO.
+Not a fan of T-Bars?
+There are other advanced, tree runs that don’t require riding a surface lift to exit the terrain.
+Our favorites include Powder Keg, Blarney Stone, Powerline and Corkscrew (be aware this run has a long, flat exit on Drifter to return to the lift).

 If you’re a history buff, check out Ski Cooper’s history as a training ground for World War II heroes, the 10th Mountain Division ski troopers.
-Check out the new Camp Hale-Continental Divide National Monument adjacent to Ski Cooper.
-Warm up after skiing by exploring historic Leadville.
+Inside the lodge you can find 10th Mountain Division displays and memorabilia on the 1st and 3rd floor of the lodge.
+Plus, just down the road is the Camp Hale-Continental Divide National Monument.

 Be sure to join us for 10th Mountain Day, in late February, to honor these heroes!
 The ski down parade of flags typically takes place at 1:30 p.m.